lerna-lite/lerna-lite/packages/watch/README.md

 ### `--glob`

 Provide a Glob pattern to target which files to watch, note that this will be appended to the package file path is provided to Chokidar.
-For example if our package is located under `/home/user/monorepo/packages/pkg-1` and we define `"glob": "/src/**/*.{ts,tsx}"`, then it will use the following watch pattern in Chokidar `/home/user/monorepo/packages/pkg-1/src/**/*.{ts,tsx}`
+For example if our package is located under `/home/user/monorepo/packages/pkg-1` and we define `"glob": "/src/**/*.{ts,tsx}"`, it will end using the following watch pattern in Chokidar `/home/user/monorepo/packages/pkg-1/src/**/*.{ts,tsx}`

 ```sh
 # glob pattern will be appended to package path to Chokidar files to watch